ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/BuildSRW.rst

 .. attention::

    The SRW Application has :srw-wiki:`four levels of support <Supported-Platforms-and-Compilers>`.
 The steps described in this chapter will work most smoothly on preconfigured (Level 1) systems.
-This chapter also provides guidance for running the SRW App on other systems (including generic Linux/Mac systems), but the user may need to perform additional steps and/or troubleshooting.

 .. note::
    The :ref:`container approach <QuickstartC>` is recommended for a smoother first-time build and run experience.
 Building without a container may allow for more customization.
 However, the non-container approach requires more in-depth system-based knowledge, especially on Level 3 and 4 systems, so it is less appropriate for beginners.